stephen-hlx/overcooked/README.md

 - specify the invariants of the system using the schema of the local states

-Take the Two Phase Commit sample above, it has an in-memory implementation for both the client and server of the `ResourceManager`
+Take the Two Phase Commit sample above, it has an in-memory implementation for both the client and service of the `ResourceManager`
 - [InMemoryResourceManagerClient](sample/src/main/java/overcooked/sample/twophasecommit/modelverifier/InMemoryResourceManagerClient.java)
 - [InMemoryResourceManager](sample/src/main/java/overcooked/sample/twophasecommit/modelverifier/InMemoryResourceManager.java)